-Impact College is a learning platform for graduates and nonprofit professionals.
-Our courses focus on technology-based skills that are being constantly updated.
+Impact College is a learning platform for graduates entering the field and for current nonprofit professionals.
+Our courses focus on technology-based and specialized career skills that are being constantly updated.
 By providing nonprofit professionals access to courses in these skills, we are bridging a skills gap that traditional higher education and traditional training currently does not – and we are, in turn, helping them to achieve greater impact.

 We designed this platform to: